Breaking the Habit: How to Control Doomscrolling and Digital Anxiety

 Implement Mindfulness and Stress-Reduction Techniques

-Building Healthy Digital Habits as an Executive
+Building Healthy Digital Habits for Executives

-Limit Access to Social Media
+Limit Social Media Access

-Shift Your Focus to Positive Business News
+Shift Focus to Positive Business News

-Encourage Your Team to Manage Digital Habits
+Encourage the Team to Manage Digital Habits

-Incorporating Mindful Leadership into Your Daily Routine
+Incorporating Mindful Leadership into Daily Routines

 Spread the love